awsdocs/amazon-ecs-developer-guide/doc_source/secrets-app-ssm-paramstore.md

 For tasks that use the EC2 launch type, you must use the ECS agent configuration variable `ECS_ENABLE_AWSLOGS_EXECUTIONROLE_OVERRIDE=true` to use this feature\.
 You can add it to the `./etc/ecs/ecs.config` file during container instance creation or you can add it to an existing instance and then restart the ECS agent\.
 For more information, see [Amazon ECS container agent configuration](ecs-agent-config.md)\.

 To provide access to the Systems Manager Parameter Store parameters that you create, manually add the following permissions as a policy to the task execution role\.
 For information about how to manage permissions, see [Adding and Removing IAM identity permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) in the *IAM User Guide*\.
 + `ssm:GetParameters` — Required if you are referencing a Systems Manager Parameter Store parameter in a task definition\.
+Adds the permission to retrieve Systems Manager parameters\.
 + `secretsmanager:GetSecretValue` — Required if you are referencing a Secrets Manager secret either directly or if your Systems Manager Parameter Store parameter is referencing a Secrets Manager secret in a task definition\.
+Adds the permission to retrieve the secret fom Secrets Manager\.
 + `kms:Decrypt` — Required only if your secret uses a customer managed key and not the default key\.
 The ARN for your custom key should be added as a resource\.
+Adds the permission to decrypt the customer managed key \.

 The following example policy adds the required permissions: